 The member may appeal against the Board’s decision to exclude him/her to the annual meeting.
 This appeal must be in writing and received by TONO within one month of the member being informed of his/her exclusion.

 Article 11 The annual meeting’s powers

 The members exercise the supreme authority in TONO through the annual meeting.

 (2) The proxy shall present a written, dated authorisation.
 If the authorisation is presented using electronic communication, a satisfactory method for authenticating the sender must be used.
 The authorisation can only apply to the next annual meeting after the authorisation is granted.
-The member may at any time revoke the authorisation.
+The unit holder may at any time revoke the authorisation.

 Article 13 Right to vote

 All unit holders are entitled to vote at the annual meeting.
 Each unit holder has one vote.

 No unit holder may take part in a vote at the annual meeting on legal proceedings against the unit holder him/herself or on his/her own liability to TONO.
 The same applies to legal proceedings against others or concerning other people’s liability if the unit holder has a significant interest in the case that may conflict with TONO’s interests.